kudashevs/laravel-share-buttons/README.md

 ```
 > **_NOTE:_** In case of major changes, it is recommended to back up your config file and republish a new one from scratch.

-### Font Awesome
+### Assets

-By default, this package relies on Font Awesome, so you have to use it in your site.
+By default, this package relies on Font Awesome icons and the jQuery library.
 However, you can easily integrate any fonts, CSS, or JS.

-For further information on how to use Font Awesome please read the [introduction](https://fontawesome.com/docs/web/setup/get-started).
+To enable the Font Awesome icons, use the code sample below.
+For further information on how to use Font Awesome, please read the [introduction](https://fontawesome.com/docs/web/setup/get-started).
 ```html
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.4/css/all.min.css">
 ```

-### Javascript

-This package uses the jQuery library.
-So you need to link the library and integrate a `resources/assets/js/share-buttons.js`
-file into your eco-system.
-There are different ways to do it.
-The simplest one is to copy the `resources/assets/js/share-buttons.js`
-file to the `public/js` folder and use the code from the example below, or you can add this file into your assets compiling flow.
+To enable the jQuery library, use the code sample below.
+Then copy a `resources/assets/js/share-buttons.js` file to the `public/js` folder, or add this file into your assets compiling flow.
 ```html
 <script src="https://code.jquery.com/jquery-3.5.1.slim.min.js" integrity="sha256-4+XzXVhsDmqanXGHaHvgh1gMQKX40OUvDEBTu8JcmNs=" crossorigin="anonymous"></script>
 <script src="{{ asset('js/share-buttons.js') }}"></script>